-EL: The retirement age will be linked to life expectancy in 2021.
+EL: The retirement age has been linked to life expectancy as of 2021.
 If the working life spans at least 40 years, it is possible to retire at age 62.

-LT: The retirement age for men will rise by 2 months/year and for women by 4 months/year until the retirement age for men and women is 65 years in 2025.
+LT: The retirement age for women will rise by 4 months/year and for men by 2 months/year until it is 65 years for both genders in 2026.

-FR: The pension can be drawn without reductions at 62 years in case of a full insurance period (41 years and 6 months).
-It is possible to take payment of a reduced pension before reaching the retirement age.
+FR: The pension can be drawn without reductions at 62 years in case of a full insurance period (41 years and 9 months).
+It is possible to retire on full old-age pension at age 67 regardless of the length of one’s working life.
+It is also possible to take payment of a reduced pension before reaching the retirement age.